 - Additional Intrastat returns are required if the value of arrivals in a calendar year exceeds £600,000 or the value of dispatches exceeds £250,000.

 VAT must be charged in a number of familiar situations outside the normal run of business.

 6.1 Business gifts are usually treated as though they have been sold as VATable supplies, with output VAT due on the value.
 There are some exceptions.

 - There is no output VAT due on individual free samples given to customers.

 - One-off business gifts costing less than £50 (excluding VAT) do not attract output VAT.
 The £50 limit applies to all gifts made to the same person within a 12 month period.

-- Gifts of services are not normally liable to VAT.
+- Gifts of services are not normally liable.